breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I studied English as an undergraduate, but since then I've taken an untraditional path into software engineering.
 Years later, I'm working as an Engineering Manager at Yelp.

-I've heard everything from curiosity to outright scorn when people learn my background.
+I've heard everything from curiosity to scorn when people learn my background.

 I'm writing for the curious, to share how I changed from one career to a very different one.
 I'm also writing for those who are considering a similar jump.
 Hopefully my story sheds some light on the road ahead.